 What can you do through the courts to help your grandchildren?

-I think it is commendable for you as a grandparent to want to take on additional responsibility when it comes to raising your grandchildren.
+I think it is commendable for you as a grandparent to want to take on additional responsibility for raising your grandchildren.
 Being in the custody of your grandchildren on an informal basis is one thing, but being able to be awarded legal custody of your grandchildren is another matter altogether.
 This would require that you become involved in the family court of your jurisdiction here in Texas.
-Taking this step means that you will be changing not only the lifestyle that you experience but that of your grandchildren as well.
-Texas family law cases related to subjects related to custody, Visitation, access, and possession.
+Taking this step means that you will be changing not only the lifestyle you experience but also that of your grandchildren—Texas family law cases related to custody, visitation, access, and possession.

 The most straightforward way for you to obtain legal custody of your grandchildren is for your grandchild's parents to consent to your efforts.
-This means having their written permission to file a lawsuit seeking conservatorships rights and then having a series of hearings where it is determined by a judge that your being the primary caretaker of your grandchildren is in their best interest.
+This means having their written permission to file a lawsuit seeking conservatorships rights and then having a series of hearings where a judge determines that your being the primary caretaker of your grandchildren is in their best interest.
 You may be able to get this done simply by having a power of attorney document signed by your grandchild's parents.
-You could then go to court with this document and seek to have formal conservative shipwrights drawn up in a suit affecting the parent-child relationship.
+You could then go to court with this document and seek to have formal, conservative shipwrights drawn up in a suit affecting the parent-child relationship.

-Filing in the original lawsuit in which you ask for custody of your grandchildren is not as simple as it may sound, however.
-Some requirements must be in place for you to be able to do so including having your grandchild live with you for at least six months consecutively before the filing of the lawsuit.
-If your grandchild has lived with you for six months but is now living with someone else then the move from your home must have occurred no more than three months before the beginning of your lawsuit.
+However, filing in the original lawsuit in which you ask for custody of your grandchildren is not as simple as it may sound.
+Some requirements must be in place for you to do so, including having your grandchild live with you for at least six months consecutively before filing the lawsuit.
+If your grandchild has lived with you for six months but is now living with someone else, then the move from your home must have occurred no more than three months before the beginning of your lawsuit.
 Previously having been named as your grandchild's Guardian will also assist in this process.

-The facts and circumstances of your grandchild's upbringing with his or her parents is also a crucial factor in being able to win custody rights.
+The facts and circumstances of your grandchild's upbringing with their parents are also a crucial factor in winning custody rights.
 Specifically, you must be able to show and prove to the court that your grandchild is being hurt emotionally or physically because of their current living conditions.
 Typically, you must show evidence that their emotional and physical needs are not being met by whoever is caring for your grandchild currently, either a parent or other caregiver.
 Mere hearsay or conjecture is not sufficient in this regard.
 You must be able to produce something substantive to be in a good position to win custody rights.

-Additionally, if you were interested in filing an independent lawsuit seeking conservative shipwrights over your grandchild you could show that your grandchild's parents or custodian consent to your becoming a conservator on a primary basis.
-Like we mentioned a moment ago this is theoretically possible if your child and their spouse or partner agree with your taking over primary caregiving responsibilities.
-However, if you are attempting to file an independent lawsuit against the will of your grandchild's parents then this is not an option that you will be able to take advantage of.
+Additionally, if you were interested in filing an independent lawsuit seeking conservative shipwrights over your grandchild, you could show that your grandchild's parents or custodian consent to your becoming a conservator on a primary basis.
+As we mentioned a moment ago, this is theoretically possible if your child and spouse or partner agree with your taking over primary caregiving responsibilities.
+However, if you are attempting to file an independent lawsuit against the will of your grandchild's parents, then this is not an option that you will be able to take advantage of.